-AIBC (American International Business Corporation) is an advanced technology corporation that provides quality environmentally and economically sustainable energy products and services, along with superior customer support, to our clients worldwide.
-AIBC designs, manufactures and distributes comprehensive LED products along with cutting edge solar and wind technology products.
-Energy star certified LED light, LED grow light and LED OEM/ODM are our core product and service.
+AIBC (American International Business Corporation) is an advanced technology corporation that provides quality environmentally and economically sustainable energy products and services to our clients worldwide.
+AIBC designs, manufactures and distributes comprehensive LED products, lighting spectrometers, and creative products.
+As an Apple MFI developer, we also provide OEM/ODM product development for our clients.
 Please visit each of our individual products pages for details.

 We got approval for authorized Apple MFi device developer.

 AIBC has new home at the same building, new place is bigger than previous one, Jim and Alex join AIBC.
 Current address is 95 Brown Road, STE161, Ithaca NY, 14850